Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 - Level Eater

-Here's some extra power for players veering towards casual matches; don't use these titans in official play because as of this writing, they currently adorn the ban list.
+Here's some extra power for players veering towards casual matches; don't use these titans in official play because they adorn the ban list.
 Ultimate Offering lets you pay 500 life points during either your main phase of your opponent's battle phase to gain extra normal summons, and you can do this multiple times in a single round.

 Level Eater can easily revive itself from your graveyard by reducing a monster's level, giving ridiculously easy tribute summons, and Dandylion fields two monster tokens when sent to the graveyard (from anywhere) that can be used as tribute fodder on later turns.